 How can I find a lawyer?

 Contact the Lawyer Referral Service to seek general legal information.
-The Law Society of Upper Canada has a Lawyer Referral Service which affords you up to 30 minutes on the phone with a lawyer in the area of expertise you need for free.
+The Law Society of Upper Canada has a Lawyer Referral Service which affords you up to 30 minutes on the phone with a lawyer or a paralegal in the area of expertise you need for free.